Zarina Zabrisky: Journalism

+Zabrisky directed and produced in 2025 a documentary about Kherson which "tells the story of a city torn—but undefeated—by Russian invasion, occupation, flood, and now, a new war crime: drones hunting civilians in what locals call a “human safari.”"

 Personal life

-Born in St. Petersburg, Zabrisky is of Russian origin and has stated that she moved to the United States at an age "young enough to forget when it was, and old enough to keep my accent".
+Born in Leningrad, Zabrisky is of Jewish origin and has stated that she moved to the United States at an age "young enough to forget when it was, and old enough to keep my accent".
 She has previously held jobs as a kickboxing instructor, oilfield translator, travel co-ordinator and business liaison in Kazakhstan, street artist and masseuse.

-Zabrisky received a degree in English language and Literature at the Philological Faculty at St. Petersburg State University (the alma mater of Putin, Medvedev and Sechin.)
+Zabrisky received a degree in English language and Literature at the Philological Faculty at St. Petersburg State University.
 This course allegedly contained training in propaganda and brainwashing techniques.